NamrataRShivagunde/Multi-choice-RC-LSTM-autoencoder/ReadMe.txt

 1) Open Finetuning_MLP.ipynb in Google Colab

-2) Upload the seven files from output-from-wmt_14_trained_model folder (files needs to uploaded individually and no need to upload the folder itself) a1.npy a2.npy a3.npy
+2)output-from-wmt_14_trained_model folder contains the output embeddings from pretrained LSTM-autoencoder.
+Upload the seven files from output-from-wmt_14_trained_model folder to the google colab (files needs to uploaded individually and no need to upload the folder itself).
+Upload these files:
+	a1.npy
+	a2.npy
+	a3.npy